Overview

 This indicator considers the most recent hemoglobin value within 48 hours prior to transfusion.
 Red blood cell transfusions with no hemoglobin measurement within 48 hours prior to the transfusion are excluded.
 These scenarios are rare based on analyses of GEMINI data.

-Additional abbreviations: RBC, red blood cell.
+Abbreviations: RBC, red blood cell.

 Column